 - Valid H-1B Visa (obtained from a US consulate outside the US)

 - Valid passport

-- Form I-797 ( H-1B Approval Notice from the USCIS) which is valid for a period beyond the anticipated travel.
+- Copy of Form I-797 ( H-1B Approval Notice from the USCIS) which is valid for a period beyond the anticipated travel.
 If you already hold a valid H-1B visa, a photocopy of the I-797, plus the employee’s section of the original approval (the bottom left portion) is adequate for re-entry.

 - Recent letter from hiring department verifying your current and continuing employment.
 The letter should include your title and salary.